liuyanchen1015/liuyanchen1015.github.io/_pages/about.md

 ---
 <p>
 	My name is Yanchen Liu, in Chinese 刘延晨.
 I am a <b>first-year graduate student in Data Science </b> at <a href=“https://seas.harvard.edu/”  target="_blank" rel="external">Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS)</a>.
-	Besides, I also cross-registered at <a href="https://www.mit.edu/" target="_blank">Massachusetts Institute of Technology (MIT)</a> as a Computer Science student.
+	Besides, I also cross-register at <a href="https://www.mit.edu/" target="_blank">Massachusetts Institute of Technology (MIT)</a> as a Computer Science student.
 </p>

 <p>